c0rmac/cormac.github.io/_i18n/en/_pages/about.md

 ======
 I am interested in Machine learning topics, especially those related to Markov processes.
 I am working on a project for my undergraduate degree - The Self-External Walks.

-I would like to apply my knowledge of Algebra topics in cryptography.
+I seek to apply my knowledge of Algebra topics in cryptography.

 Irish
 ======